 It was apparently either somewhere in Italy or in Tunisia, which isn't so far from Italy—just on the other side of the Mediterranean Sea.

 When he names the location of Ashkenaz, he calls it "Alemania"—which is the Spanish name for Germany.
-(I didn't know that until I need to look up where Alemania was.)

 The Gemara also states the location of Ashkenaz as "Germamia."